Sedation

 Nitrous oxide, sometimes known as laughing gas, is a moderate sedative that is delivered by a mask put over the nose.
 It creates a mood of relaxation and bliss while keeping the patient awake and receptive.
 Nitrous gas is frequently utilized for patients experiencing mild to severe dental anxiety or for uncomplicated treatments.

-Increased Comfort: Sedation can help patients relax their muscles and reduce pain during dental operations.
+Increased Comfort: can help patients relax their muscles and reduce pain during dental operations.
 This is especially useful for individuals who have a sensitive gag reflex, TMJ issues, or difficulties sitting still for extended periods of time.

-Time Efficiency: Sedation dentistry enables dentists to complete more tasks in a single session, decreasing the need for numerous appointments for difficult or lengthy treatments.
+Time Efficiency: enables dentists to complete more tasks in a single session, decreasing the need for numerous appointments for difficult or lengthy treatments.
 This is especially useful for patients who have hectic schedules or are traveling from a distance.

-Is sedation dentistry safe?
+Is safe?

 Sedation vs. Anesthesia: Selecting the Best Approach